 #2.
 Would you rather…?

-A would you rather question is a guaranteed icebreaker that will spark a lively discussion at the start of your meeting.
+A would you rather virtual icebreaker question is guaranteed to spark a lively discussion at the start of your meeting.

 Simply ask your participants a thought-provoking ‘this or that’ poll question with two options to choose from.
 Then, drive a discussion around how people voted and why.